juju/docs/src/en/tut-lxd.md

 Term Support][long-term-support]' (LTS): [16.04 LTS
                                           (Xenial)][Xenial-download].

-[WANT TO REPLICATE THE OS INSTALL DOCS LIKE JAAS PAGE HERE] (or link to it at least)
-See the [general Getting Started page][getting-started-general] if you're using something other than Xenial.

 Our system will need the following:

 - [LXD][LXD-upstream]: a hypervisor for LXC, providing fast, secure containers.